Transition Economics Maturity Models

-High-TE-Maturity countries present a statistically-significant, much lower rate of “collapse trending”, at just 5% to 10% versus 72% for all countries.
+Countries scoring high on the TE-Maturity scale are referred to as High-TEMature countries unsurprisingly, and High-TEMature also represent a statistically-significant, much lower rate of “collapse trending”, at just 5% to 10% – versus 72% for all 180 countries included in the study of Transition Economics initially.

 Transition Economics Maturity Levels

-Maturity Models often discuss five or six major steps, which are usually just a series of building-block projects that must be implemented in order to take a group – from Immaturity – as a reactive fire-fighting organization; to Maturity – a pro-active, professional, transparent and successful Economic engine.
+Maturity Models generally discuss five or six major stages, where each stage is comprised of a series of building-block projects that take any group from Immaturity – as a reactive, fire-fighting cost-centre, to Maturity – a pro-active, high-performance, transparent, economic and strategic injector and profit-centre.

-Highest-level maturity countries have transcended their cost-center beginnings by offering policies and solutions that make them a sustainable profit generator and a strategic differentiator; a business-enabling force for their country.
+The Highest TE-Maturity Governments have transcended their cost-center beginnings by maintaining policies and solutions that make their citizenry a sustainable profit-generator and a strategic differentiator even; a business-enabling force for their country.

 What would a TE-Mature Transition Economy look like?
 Surely it would be running the strongest policies that their business cases and ongoing monitoring confirms are sustaining a healthy, advancing economy.
 GDP reports would confirm that citizens have strong incomes and renewed spending-power too; and more than this, the most mature countries will have the time, resources and best-practices to help other countries achieve TE-Maturity the same.